Building for Equity: Cultural Facilities

 Please check your organization’s most recent fiscal year information from your 990 or 1040 in our grant application portal as part of your organization’s profile.
 Make certain it is up-to-date!
 If you have never provided us with this information we want your 3 most recent years.

-The panel will review your list of events and primary activities from the last 24 months in order to better understand your organization and how it serves the public.
+The panel will review your list of events and primary activities from the last 24-months to better understand your organization and how it serves the public.
 Please include location and audience sizes—be as specific as possible.
 You can cut and paste from a Word document into the application section or enter information directly.

 Submit a list of your organization’s board members, their terms and occupations in this section of the application.
 You can cut and paste from a Word document or enter information directly.